duilec/MITS6.081-fall2021/README.md

 - **I create a `main` to save `README.md` that you could ignore it**

-- Class support 10 labs and I add a `main` so we has 11 branch
+- Class support 10 labs and I add a `main`, so we has 11 branch

   ```bash
   cow